mayankrastogi/faculty-collaboration/README.md

 #### Sharding the input file into logical splits

 The `MultiTagXmlInputFormat` takes care of sharding the `dblp.xml` file into logical subsets that are fed into the `FacultyCollaborationMapper`.
-It reads the `dblp.xml` file and looks for one of these start tags - `<article `, `<inproceedings `, `<proceedings `, `<book `, `<incollection `, `<phdthesis `, `<mastersthesis `.
+It reads the `dblp.xml` file and looks for one of these start tags &ndash; `<article `, `<inproceedings `, `<proceedings `, `<book `, `<incollection `, `<phdthesis `, `<mastersthesis `.
 Once a match is found, it stores all the bytes that appear after the matched start tag, into a buffer, until the corresponding end tag is found.
 This forms our logical split that is then fed into a mapper.
 The start and end tags to look for can be configured using `faculty-collaboration.xml-input.start-tags` and `faculty-collaboration.xml-input.end-tags` configuration settings in `application.conf`.

 #### Mapping the Input Splits